Does the business organization where you work feel… a little disorganized?

 - Communications: Decide how information will be disseminated, to whom and with what frequency.

 - Risk: Determine what risks are likely, how they’ll impact the project and then plan how to resolve them.
+Try our free risk register template if you need help getting started with risk management.

 - Procurement: Decide what work or materials will be contracted.
 Define those contracts and who they’ll go to.